aspnetzero/documents/doc/Development-Guide-Rad-Tool.md

  If your project version is 5.1.0+, all you have to do is just installing **ASP.NET Zero Power Tools** extension on visual studio, from https://marketplace.visualstudio.com/items?itemName=Volosoft.AspNetZeroPowerTools.

  If your project version is below 5.1.0, you also have to copy the AspNetZeroRadTool folder to your own project, from a newly downloaded 5.1.0+ project.

 ### How To Use It?

  Extension is inside **Tools** menu (Tools -> Asp.Net Zero -> Create An Entity).
 When you run it, you will see the interface for creating an entity.
 After carefully filling the fields, press **Generate** button to start the code generation process.

  <img src="images/RadToolUI.jpg" alt="Extension UI" class="img-thumbnail" width="507" height="440" />

  A simple console will appear and give you information about the process.
-If there is no warning and fail, run your project to see the results (Angular developers will have to run NSwag manually).
+If there is no warning and fail, run your project to see the results.
 You probably won't see a new page, but don't worry and grant yourself the required **permissions**.

+Warning: If you are working on ASP.NET Core & Angular template, after generating the entity via Power Tools, run your ***.Web.Host** project and then run "**./angular/nswag/refresh.bat**" to update **service-proxies.ts**.

  Warning: Be sure that you have saved your works before running this tool, since it will add new files and modify some of the existing files.
 We strongly recommend using a source control system (like Git).
 Otherwise, backup your project.

 ### How It Works?

  DLLs, that is inside the folder mentioned above, do all the work.
 The extension contains just a user interface.
 This design is required, otherwise it would be available for only visual studio windows users.
 But since the tool is built on .NET Core platform, **Mac** or **Linux** users can safely use the tool.
 On these operating systems, you have to manually do the work that is done by the extension, which is just creating a short and basic JSON file as input.

 ### How To Edit Pre-defined Templates?

  The templates are inside "/AspNetZeroRadTool/FileTemplates" directory.
 If you want to edit any template, just replicate it in same directory and change it's extension to ".custom.txt" from ".txt".

  (For example: you can create "EntityClassTemplate.custom.txt" to override "EntityClassTemplate.txt".)

 ### Generated Files

  Here is the full list of the files that are created or modified by the tool, if you give a basic "Cars" entity as input.

 #### Server Side